ui5-community/wdi5/docs/advanced.md

 Known pitfall is the chromedriver version.
 Make sure you run the fitting `electron-chromedriver` version to your electron version.
 Conflicts may occur with the browser `chromedriver` version.

+# CD/ CI Pipeline Integration

+## Jenkins

+## Browserstack
+0. Create a Browserstack account.
+1. Upload app (Android or iOS) via `curl` to Bowserstack.
+1.1 curl -u <usewrname>:<accessKey> -X POST "https://api-cloud.browserstack.com/app-automate/upload" -F "file=@<path-to-build-folder>/<bundle-name>.<apk|ipa>".
+Put the response ahsh into your onfig file option `app`.
+2. Modify the browserstack testconfiguration `wdio-bs-<android|ios>.conf.js` with your username and accessKey.
+Furthermore the device you would like to run your tests on.
+3. Execute the testscripts regularly

 # Contribute

 ## Debug